lunatech-labs/lunatech-beginner-quarkus-course/slides/03-qute.md

 // TODO, work out the details

-# Type safe templates
+# Namespaces

-// TODO, explain the two methods of making template type-safe.
-// TODO, demonstrate a typing error in a template and the error Quarkus gives.
-// TODO, explain why the 'native' keyword is used in Java
+// TODO, tell a bit about namespaces
+// TODO, give an example where we use a namespace to inject info about the current request into a template?

 # Summary